OP-TEE/optee_website/faq/README.md

 TEE-related issue, it is left as an exercise for the users.

 ### I've heard that there is a Widevine and PlayReady TA, how do I get access?
-Those can only be shared are under NDA with Google and Microsoft.
+Those can only be shared are under NDA/MLA with Google and Microsoft.
 Linaro can help members of Linaro to get access to those.
 As of now, we cannot share it with non-members.